TickleThePanda/carpe-dm/src/view/adventures/the-vanquished-chapter-3-untitled.md

 > It's been a week since you have freed the City of Renaura from
 > Qa'lir's control.
 Since then, you've been paid a 250gp each to help
 > secure the city from the creatures remaining here and the castle.
-> You've made good progress and are to meet with [[TODO: full name
+> You've made good progress and are to meet with Lady
-> Pertana]], who is still ruling the city in the place of [[TODO: full
+> Pertana, who is still ruling the city in the place of King
-> name Morcant]].
+> Morcant.
 During this time you've seen a lot of things:
 > constructs made by Qa'lir fight anything around them; stationed wights
 > murder innocents; and lots of fleeing cultists
 >
-> Right now, you're in [[TODO: Pertana]]'s study discussing the progress
+> Right now, you're in Lady Pertana's study discussing the progress
 > in protecting the city.
 Pertana is sitting at her desk.
 There are
 > papers piled and an empty glass of wine.
 Her eyes are bloodshot and
 >
 > "We've been able to bring in some more of our guards from the
 > surrounding areas," Pertana says.
 "We've seen an abatement in the